aleksandargolubovic/NEAR_Metabuild/README.md

 * Since QR scanner is using camera, it needs to be [enabled in Chrome for (Local) Unsecure Origins](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339)

 ## Initial Setup

+###Build and deploy smart contract
+* Go to /recycling_machine/contracts and run build.sh
+* Open /recycling_machine/contracts/deploy_and_init.sh and set preferred values of NEAR_ACCT and PARENT_ACCT account ids
+* Run deploy_and_init.sh script
+* Go to /recycling_machine/server and create .env file (please see .env.example for reference).
+Set proper ACCOUNT_ID and PRIVATE_KEY information.

 ## How to run